nonblocking/mashroom/packages/plugin-packages/mashroom-session/README.md

 ### session-store-provider

-Registers a Security Store Provider that can be used by this plugin.
+This plugin type adds a session store that can be used by this plugin.

-To register a session-store-provider plugin add this to _package.json_:
+To register a custom session-store-provider plugin add this to _package.json_:

 ```json
 {